LambdaSven/Advent-of-Code/README.md

 __Part 2__

-Not much had to be changed here, In retrospect I would have saved some performance by instead of reading the file every time simply copying `*arr` to `*arr_original` or something along those lines, but I think the performance benefits wouldn't be very noticable.
+Not much had to be changed here, In retrospect I would have saved some performance by instead of reading the file every time simply copying `*arr` to `*arr_original` or something along those lines, but I think the performance benefits wouldn't be very noticable as long as I `free()` the memory before performing `readFile` again.

 __Post Completion Clean up__